square/in-app-payments-flutter-plugin/doc/get-started.md

 **Note**: To start the payment flow with Strong Customer Authentication, you should call `startCardEntryFlowWithBuyerVerification`.

 ---
+**Note**: To start Strong Customer Authentication for card-on-file, you should call `startBuyerVerificationFlow`.

+---
-**Note:** the `chargeCard` method in this example shows a typical REST request on a backend process that uses the **Payments API** to take a payment with the supplied nonce.
+**Note:** The `chargeCard` method in this example shows a typical REST request on a backend process that uses the **Payments API** to take a payment with the supplied nonce.
 See [BackendQuickStart Sample] to learn about building an app that processes payment nonces on a server.

 ---